Employment Rights Bill roadmap — what’s changing & when

 Where an employer proposes to make 20 or more redundancies at one establishment within 90 days or less, it must collectively consult with representatives of the affected employees about ways of avoiding redundancies, reducing the number of redundancies and mitigating their effect.
 It must also notify the Secretary of State.

-Under the Employment Rights Bill, the duty to consult will apply where either 20 or more employees will be dismissed at one establishment or at least the “threshold number of employees” (which is yet to be defined) will be dismissed across all of the employer’s sites.
+Under the Employment Rights Act, the duty to consult will apply where either 20 or more employees will be dismissed at one establishment or at least the “threshold number of employees” (which is yet to be defined) will be dismissed across all of the employer’s sites.

 Requiring collective consultation in circumstances where redundancies are calculated across a number of different sites could have very significant implications for businesses that operate out of multiple locations, depending on where the trigger for consultation in these circumstances is set.
 Consultation on this proposal will be particularly important given employers’ concerns.